Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Grey PEML Schemes

 \subsection{Dictionary Methods}

 One of the biggest challenges faced in the practical application of structural mechanics in engineering, is the presence of irregular, unknown, or ill-defined nonlinearities in the system.
 Another challenge may occur from variation in the parameters which govern the prescribed model of the system, which could be from environmental changes, or from consequential changes such as damage.
-This motivates the use of less restricted or less constrained physics-embedding (reminder, not necessarily less constrained), to allow for freedom in physical-digital system discrepancy whilst satisfying known physics.
-One approach to reducing the restrictions on the physics model is by having the learner estimate the definition of the model, which may be the sole, or additional, objective of the learner.
-Dictionary methods are well-positioned as a solution for less restricted physics embedding, where the model is determined from a \emph{set} of possible model solutions, allowing freedom in a semi-discrete manner.
+This motivates less reliance on the physics-based model form, to allow for freedom in physical-digital system discrepancy whilst satisfying known physics.
+One approach to reducing the reliance on the prescribed physics model form is by having the learner estimate the definition of the model, which may be the sole, or additional, objective of the learner.
+Dictionary methods are well-positioned as a solution for less strict physics embedding, where the model is determined from a \emph{set} of possible model solutions, allowing freedom in a semi-discrete manner.

 The problem of estimating the existence, type, or strength of the model-governing physics is described as that of \emph{equation discovery}.
-This inverse problem can often be very computationally expensive, due to the large number of forward model calculations required to evaluate the current estimate of the parameters \cite{frangos2010surrogate}.
+This inverse problem can often be very computationally expensive, due to the large number of forward model calculations required to evaluate the current estimate of the parameters \citep{frangos2010surrogate}.
 When determining the presence of governing equation components, often the identification is drawn from a \emph{family} of estimated equations.
-For example, the matching-pursuit algorithm selects the most-sparse representation of a signal from a dictionary of physics-based functions \cite{vincent2002kernel}.
+For example, the matching-pursuit algorithm selects the most-sparse representation of a signal from a dictionary of physics-based functions \citep{vincent2002kernel}.

 For dictionary-based approaches the idea is to determine an estimate of the model output as some combination of bases or `atoms'.
 Often, these bases are formed as candidate functions of the input data, and are compiled into a dictionary-matrix $\mathbf{\Theta}(\mathbf{x})$.
 Then, linear algebra is used to represent the target signal from a sparse representation of this dictionary and a coefficient matrix $\Xi$.